sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 I used the algorithms as implemented in R by Carr et al. (see
 <https://github.com/jwcarr/vertical_drift/algorithms/R/drift_algorithms.R>)
-and also adopted their parameter settings (adjusted to smaller font size in MECO).
+and also adopted their parameter settings (adjusted to the smaller font size in MECO).
 I do not report any data for the `compare` method as this algorithm glitched on most trials.
 Anyway, it was the worst performing method in Carr et al. and is clearly not competitive.